karim7tr/RT2_interactive_JupyterNotebook/README.md

-Absolutely, here's a concise version of the README:

----

 # Interactive Robot Motion Planning Interface

 This project implements an interactive graphical user interface (GUI) in Jupyter Notebook for motion planning of a mobile robot.
 It's based on ResearchTrack 1 Assignment #2, providing controls to set/cancel targets, visualize trajectory, monitor obstacles, and track goal achievements.